What is Breakthrough Facilitation?

 - You are referred – Another earthquake support service or your claims specialist may refer you if they think we can be of help.

-This meeting is about us listening to you.
+This is about us listening to you.
 Through listening, we can help you figure out what you really want to say, where you think you are stuck, and how you think progress can be made.
-This meeting normally takes an hour or two and happens in a place where you are comfortable.

 We write up notes based on our conversation which also form the agenda for the facilitated meeting with your insurer.
 You check they are accurate and make any changes you want to.
 If you want to go ahead with a facilitated meeting we ask you to sign a consent form so that we can send the notes off to the manager at your insurer who we think is best to help with your claim.